 A non-desert experience: kayaking in Tempe

 Believe it or not there is actually a river that flows through Tempe.
 The Salt River, or Rio Salado, is nearly dry for most of the year.
 There are portions of the river that are dammed so there are some lakes, such as Tempe Town Lake.
 We rented a tandem kayak from several Tempe boat rental spots on the south shore of the lake, just off the main drag of downtown.

-The sights were really cool and totally different for us.
+The sights were really cool and totally different for us, and different in comparison to most kayaking in Arizona.
 We do a lot of kayaking on rivers and lakes in the middle of nowhere, so doing urban kayaking was new!
 We got to go under four different bridges and enjoyed watching the town’s crew teams practicing.
 If you’re doing Tempe with kids this is a great activity either in the early morning or late afternoon.
 Getting on the water is such a great addition to any trip.

 It can be difficult to find kid-focused activities when you’re so used to just hitting up a city and rolling with the punches, but Tempe made that so easy.
 We didn’t have a moment of boredom in our three days of fun.
 There are lots of educational and engaging things to do in Tempe with kids, so visiting in any season is easy (especially because everywhere has air conditioning).